 A DAY AT THE MUSEUM

 The Military Heritage Museum also offers several unique experiences for its member-visitors not found anywhere else.
-At the Welcome Center you will be able to purchase a membership day pass, seasonal pass or annual pass for individuals, families or groups.
-A membership pass provides you access to the galleries on the first floor and second floor of the Museum including the Future Force Academy.
-The second floor Future Force Academy provides the Museum’s member-visitors an immersive experiential journey that educates them on the various cultural aspects of what it’s like to join and serve in the U.S. military.
+At the Base Welcome Center you will be able to purchase a membership day pass, seasonal pass or annual pass for individuals, families or groups.
+A membership pass provides you access to the galleries on the first floor and second floor of the museum including the Future Force Academy.
+The second floor Future Force Academy provides the museum’s member-visitors an immersive experimental journey that educates them on the various cultural aspects of what it’s like to join and serve in the U.S. military.
 Another way to frame the difference is that on the first floor the visitor is, through an interactive experience, a witness to history.
 On the second floor, they “become” a character reliving history.
 While suggested, it is not necessary for a member-visitor to follow the guided “joining through deployment” journey.
 Member-visitors may also choose a self-directed experience, participating in the many experiential exhibits and activities found throughout the second-floor program areas.
-The Museum Library is also part of the second floor and may be accessed during normal business hours.
+The Academy Library is also part of the second floor and may be accessed during normal business hours.

-A day at the Museum provides opportunities for visitors of all ages.
-Many families visit our Museum and enjoy the variety of activities available.
-The Museum also offers a great educational opportunity for children, college students and anyone else looking to better understand military history and heritage.
+The Military Heritage Museum has a magnificent 247-seat theater available for use by its members.
+The theater is used for showing movies, theater performances such as reenactments and musical performances.
+During most days, special movies and other activities may be taking place for members to view at their leisure.
+The Base Welcome Center will have a posting of the times and shows available.
+Some theater programs may have a cost that would include a discount for members, though most programs during the museum gallery hours will be free for its members.A day at the museum provides opportunities for visitors of all ages.
+Many families visit our museum and enjoy the variety of activities available.
+The museum also offers a great educational opportunity for children, college students and anyone else looking to better understand military history and heritage.
 Average visits last anywhere from a couple of hours to an entire day.
 For those of you who are staying in the area over several days, weeks or months, as well as those who are year-round residents, consider making multiple visits.
-Between the ever-changing variety of program offerings available in the theater and other areas of the Museum, our special and rotating exhibits and the many simulated activities available throughout the Future Force Academy, there is more than enough reason to keep coming back.
+Between the ever-changing variety of program offerings available in the theater and other areas of the museum, our special and rotating exhibits and the many simulated activities available throughout the Future Force Academy, there is more than enough reason to keep coming back.